Vinyl floors must sit on an even (flat) and rigid surface for the locking mechanism to work properly. So, does the vinyl floor need an underlayment?

 1. Standard or Foam Underlayment

-A standard underlayment is gotten from a foam material and is the most common type of underlay for vinyl floors.
-To make a standard underlayment, the hard foam material is compressed together and filled with air.
-The underlayment comes in wraps or rolls of different sizes and thicknesses.
+A standard underlayment is gotten from a foam material and is the most common type of underlay.
+To make it, the hard foam material is compressed together and filled with air.
+It comes in wraps or rolls of different sizes and thicknesses.

-The biggest advantage of foam underlayment is that it’s affordable.
-The biggest disadvantage of this underlayment is that it’s not waterproof and absorbs water over time.
+Its biggest advantage is that it’s affordable, and its biggest disadvantage is that it’s not waterproof and absorbs water over time.

 2. Cork Underlayment